 With some excellent hotels and resorts, great beaches, the spectacular Ang Thong National Marine Park, and a mix of nightlife and quiet retreats, Samui Island caters to all sorts of tourists including young independent travellers, families and couples seeking a romantic beach break.
-When Phuket and the west coast are in low season, many consider that Koh Samui is the perfect destination for sun, sand and scuba diving.
+When Phuket and the west coast are in low season, many consider Koh Samui the perfect destination for sun, sand, sea and diving.

-Sail Rock is a 30m tall granite pinnacle half way between Koh Phangan and Koh Samui and is generally thought of as the best dive site in the Gulf of Thailand.
+This is a 30m tall granite pinnacle half way between Koh Phangan and Koh Samui and is thought of as the best dive site in the Gulf of Thailand.
 There are no other rocks nearby so it acts as a congregation point for all fishes in the surrounding area.
-It is a real highlight of Samui scuba diving because whale sharks are commonly sighted here.
+It is a real highlight because whale sharks are commonly sighted here.
 Whether you are on the surface or below, you will be amazed at how long these sharks stay around seemingly enjoying the presence of divers.